Top Takeaways From This Post

 With very flexible options, freelancers can take out a private health plan that is individual to their personal needs and their chosen benefits, including the associated costs.

-Freelancers interested in private health insurance in Germany can choose between more than 40 providers (such as Ottonova) and hundreds of monthly plans.
+Freelancers interested in private health insurance in Germany can choose between more than 40 providers and hundreds of monthly plans.
 It is, therefore, useful to concentrate on the offers that are tailored to the personal requirements of health insurance.

 1.3.
 Künstlersozialkasse (KSK)